‘Where the Crawdads Sing’ author sought for questioning in 1996 murder case

 (NewsNation) — A film adaptation of “Where the Crawdads Sing,” a 2018 novel by Delia Owens, hit theaters on July 15, 2022 — and it’s putting the author back in the spotlight.
 Because just like the main character of the novel, Owens reportedly has the attention of prosecutors looking to solve a murder.

-Owens is wanted in Zambia for questioning in a decades-old murder case — a murder which occurred when Owens and her ex-husband Mark were doing conservation work in the country.
+Owens is wanted in Zambia for questioning in a decades-old murder case — a murder that occurred when Owens and her ex-husband Mark were doing conservation work in the country.

 Their work, fueled by Owens’ love of elephants and hatred of poachers, was also the subject of a 1996 episode of ABC’s “Turning Point.”
 But while the ABC news crew was filming in Zambia, something unexpected happened: The camera started rolling and a suspected poacher was shot dead.